The Siberian Tiger – the silent master of distance

 An adult Siberian tiger weighs up to 300 kilograms .

-And yet you hardly hear him.
+And yet you can hardly hear him.

 Even the cracking of a branch never disturbs his peace.